 Take a walk on the wild side.
 Track the African elephant, lion, giraffe and zebra, chill out in Zanzibar, cool off at Lake Malawi, enjoy the pleasures of Victoria Falls - the adrenaline capital of Africa and have the time of your life!

 Today is a free day to explore and take advantage of the myriad of activities that Victoria Falls has to offer.
-The Falls themselves are one of the most amazing sites on any trip to Africa - standing at over 1700 metres wide and over 100 metres high these falls are the largest sheet of falling water in the world.
+The Falls themselves are one of the most amazing sites on any trip to Africa - standing at over 1700 meters wide and over 100 meters high these falls are the largest sheet of falling water in the world.

 Overnight: Chobe National Park | Breakfast, Lunch, Dinner

 Chobe NP - Livingstone (Zambia).
 Leaving the park this morning we return to Kasane to depart for Livingstone in Zambia where we can head back to Victoria Falls - this time on the Zambian side.